 The University may have a winter closure during the work weeks that include the Winter Holidays or New Year's Day holiday.
 Employees in operational units that observe winter closure will receive holiday pay for holidays that fall during the closure, and may use available PTO, floating holidays, accrued vacation, unpaid time off, or any combination of these, on the remaining closure days.
 See Administrative Guide Memo 2.1.8: Miscellaneous Authorized Absences.

 a.
 Floating Holiday Policy

 For regular, full-time employees, 16 (sixteen) hours of floating holiday are available on January 1 (or date of hire for employees hired after January 1) and can be taken on any day or partial day within that calendar year that is mutually agreed upon by the employee and supervisor.
 For employees working less than full time, the amount of time credited as floating holidays are prorated based on the employee's regularly scheduled work hours.

 c.
 Floating Holiday and Winter Closure

-Employees may "borrow" up to their full amount of the next year's floating holiday to cover time that would otherwise be unpaid during winter closure.
+Employees may "borrow" up to their full amount of the next year's floating holidays to cover time that would otherwise be unpaid during winter closure.

 d.
 Guide to Supervisors: Floating Holiday in Cases of Termination

-If an employee is to be terminated and the earned floating holiday has not been used by the employee, arrangements should be made for the employee to take the floating holiday prior to termination.
-If this is not possible, report the unused floating holiday on the Termination Web Form.
+If an employee is to be terminated and the earned floating holidays have not been used by the employee, arrangements should be made for the employee to take the floating holidays prior to termination.
+If this is not possible, report the unused floating holidays on the Termination Web Form.
 The employee will receive regular pay for the holiday.

 e.
 More information